Some recipes just feel right the moment you start making them and for me, Roasted Butternut Squash Soup is one of those.

 And the best part is, it looks and tastes like comfort but barely needs any effort.

 There’s something grounding about roasting vegetables until they’re golden and blending them into something smooth and soothing.
+A reminder that real warmth can come from simple food.

 What I Love About This Soup